International Citizens Insurance Logo

 Some common reasons for refusal include:

-- A passport that is invalid, damaged, or suspected to be fraudulent
+• A passport that is invalid, damaged, or suspected of being fraudulent

 Pay close attention to every detail of your application.
-Border officials are strict, and errors or inconsistencies can lead to refusal.
+Border officials are strict, and any errors or inconsistencies can result in refusal.
 If you’re unsure, consult a visa expert—and always double-check your documents before submission.

 What to Do If Your Application Is Denied